-I first meet Rick during my final semester of college.
+I first met Rick during my final semester of college.
 I was bound and determined to have a job before graduation.
 I figured why wait to graduate and compete with all the other thousands of students who would be graduating at the same time.
 So, start now!
 In December (I was going to complete the program in April – Graduate in Late June) I started researching who I wanted to work for upon graduation.
 I started to read and research who I might want to work with.
 I boldly drew up my list of Top 100 companies I wanted to invest my time and efforts with.

 It was equal parts daunting, exciting, tiring, and exhilarating.

 I booked some interviews.
 I interviewed people in HR and several in the sales and marketing, plus the owner of a very successful import firm who had a sales and marketing team.
-After the interviews I went back and drafted up two types of resumes.
+After the interviews, I went back and drafted up two types of resumes.
 One resume for sales and one for marketing positions.
 Then the hunt began in earnest.
 I started mailing out letters of introduction and my resume.

 However, it does keep one humble when the rejections letters started coming back.
-Yes in my first go round of job search, companies sent back to me “Thanks but no Thanks” letters.
+Yes in my first go-round of job search, companies sent back to me “Thanks but no thanks” letters.
 I think I got about 12 of them for the 30 or so positions I applied for.
 However out of the first 33 applications sent out I got serious interest from 3 firms.
 I managed to get two interviews with each of them.
 One of them decided I was not the right fit, one I decided I was not a fit, and the third one made me an offer.

 That Was Not The End Of That

-However during this series of back and forth interviews I kept researching and looking for that first career position.
+However, during this series of back and forth interviews, I kept researching and looking for that first career position.
 It was deep into January when a very tiny ad appeared in the newspaper: Social Expression company looking for front line sales professional, sales training provided.
-Well I didn’t know what a social expression company was.
-However I quickly got myself on the phone and it turned out to be a placement agency.
+Well, I didn’t know what a social expression company was.
+However, I quickly got myself on the phone and it turned out to be a placement agency.
 I’d never worked with a placement agency before.
 Still, I was not going to let that stop me.

 I meet with the agency the next day.
 I had an appointment with the firm in under three days.
 Both appointments went very well.
 Then I went back to the agency we recapped the interview.
 I was called back to the company for a second interview and after that interview was asked to stay and meet Rick.
-This was a life affirming and game changing series of events.
+This was a life-affirming and game-changing series of events.

 Rick’s Offer Included Much Milage

 I held that position for 10 months and during that time we opened and renovated well over 32 stores across Ontario.
-Plus I was given the opportunity to work in the interior of British Columbia and help renovate our department in a series of department stores.
+Plus I was allowed to work in the interior of British Columbia and help renovate our department in a series of department stores.
 It was a busy time!
 During these months I drove over 80,000 miles and I lost track of how many miles in the air and car rental miles I racked up.

 The Four States of Awareness